kedacore/http-add-on/docs/contributing.md

 In the operator directory:

-- `mage Manifests`: Builds all the manifest files for Kubernetes, it's important to build after every change to a Kustomize annotation.
+- `mage operator:manifests`: Builds all the manifest files for Kubernetes, it's important to build after every change to a Kustomize annotation.
-- `mage All`: Generates the operator.
+- `mage all`: Builds all binaries.